kevinmutwiri/soft-skills/week2/timeManagement/README.md

 The team agrees to review the prioritization regularly and make adjustments as needed based on customer feedback, resource availability, and business priorities.

+## Prioritization Frameworks: Rice Model

+One other commonly used prioritization model or framework used by tech teams is known as the RICE model.
+Let’s take a look at [this video](https://www.youtube.com/watch?v=kz7AHlsdlG4&t=1s) to learn what it is all about and answer these questions:

+- What does RICE stand for?
+- What does each of the components (R I, C and E) entail?